philipperemy/keras-tcn/README.md

 #### Implementation results

+The model takes time to learn this task.
+It's symbolized by a very long plateau (could take ~8 epochs on some runs).

 ```
 200000/200000 [==============================] - 451s 2ms/step - loss: 0.1749 - val_loss: 0.1662
 200000/200000 [==============================] - 449s 2ms/step - loss: 0.1681 - val_loss: 0.1676